jmgbsas/RtMidiC/README.md

 # RtMidiC
-Binding, Nim Calling C++ Rtmidi Library, with C Interface rtmidi_c.h This is a test while I am learning a little of Nim, but too Rust, and want to apply in freebasic the interoperability lerned.
+Binding, Nim Calling C++ Rtmidi Library, with C Interface rtmidi_c.h This is a test while I am learning a little of Nim, but too Rust, and want to apply in freebasic the interoperability learned.
 The 3 languages are compilers run with MSYS2/ming64 and all are using gcc in my case.
 I believe that the prformance will be similar, the dll is done in C++.

 The process was simple take rtmidi_c.h and I did convertion with c2nim tool getting rtmin_c.nim.